-Contact details: office@grandpont-nurs.oxon.sch.uk Tel- 01865 242900
+Contact details: office.1010@grandpont-nurs.oxon.sch.uk

-The nominated child protection governor for this school is: Anna Tosic
+The nominated Child Protection/Safeguarding Governor for this school is: Anna Tosic

-Contact details: office@grandpont-nurs.oxon.sch.uk Tel- 01865 242900
+Contact details: office.1010@grandpont-nurs.oxon.sch.uk

-The Headteacher is: Lisa Fern
+The Headteacher is: Mrs Lisa Fern

-Contact details: head@grandpont-nurs.oxon.sch.uk Tel- 01865 242900
+Contact details: head.1010@grandpont-nurs.oxon.sch.uk

-12. Roles and responsibilities
+Roles and responsibilities

 All schools must nominate a senior member of staff to coordinate child protection arrangements and this person is named in this policy guidance.
-The school ensures that the designated safeguarding lead or a deputy will be on site at all times that the school is functioning.
+Our school will ensure that the Designated Safeguarding Lead or a deputy is available (during school or college hours) to discuss safeguarding concerns.
+Our school will also ensure that there are adequate and appropriate measures in place to cover out of hour/out of term activities.